-Although career development might seem like one of those things the pandemic has put on pause, it doesn’t have to be that way.
+But it doesn’t have to be that way.
 While organizations have a responsibility to offer opportunities to develop their teams, it’s also your responsibility.
 Don’t wait for someone to invite you to be a continuous learner.
 After all, it’s your career.
 You know more than anyone about your goals, values, and what you want to accomplish in your work.
 Your future is waiting!

 Most of the well-worn strategies for growing your career can still work—with some minor adjustments.
 Here are a few tried-and-true ideas to get you started:

 These days—when everything seems to be changing rapidly and staying stuck in rut at the very same time—goals are critical.
 Whether your personal career development plan includes networking with colleagues, learning a new language (Portuguese or Python), or project goals; set aside time to focus on achieving them.
 Not only will it help your career, but it will also be something to steady to guide you when life throws curveballs.

 Where there is change, there is opportunity for you to learn and grow.
 Volunteer for the cross-functional task force.
 Raise your hand for that new project.
 Suggest a new project.
 Volunteering increases the chances you’ll get to work with new people and experience work you’ve never done before.
 And even if you don’t get selected to work on a specific project, your leaders will likely appreciate your initiative.

 Be deliberate about building relationships